jamie212/Simple_classification_Network/README.md

 For testing, you can run the following command: **python test.py** This command will execute the testing process using your trained model.
 Make sure to have the necessary data and model weights ready before running these commands.

+You can reference the provided environment.yml file for installing the required environment for this project.
+To create a conda environment from an environment.yml file, you can use the following command in your terminal: **conda env create -f environment.yml**